chark1es/cse134b-hw5/readme.md

 -   `js/projectCard.js`: Defines the custom project card component
 -   `global.css`: Global styles for the application
 -   `thumbnails/`: Contains project images

+## Changelog Summary

+This homework contains changes from HW 4.
+It adds more javascript functionality by making the projects dynamically rendered rather than being hardcoded.
+Per the assignment, two buttons were added to show local and remote projects.
+To switch between the local and remote storage, I made it so the localstorage data is deleted to make sure the data is properly differentiated.
+I also fixed css bugs, such as making the project card links look better as well as a more readable dark mode.
+To add on, I also added links to the certifications so anyone viewing the portfolio can properly view it.
+The font was also changed from Inter to Jetbrains Mono due to jetbrains being my favorite coding font, and since it is my portfolio, it would only make sense if I used the font I liked.

 ## Changelog (bottom is most recent)